Andreashej/IceRanking/README.md

 ### Configure Build Settings

-Sets the environment variables and other settings in in the build configuration for a branch in appcenter.ms
+Sets the environment variables and other settings in in the build configuration for a branch in appcenter.ms.
+Enviormental variables below should be set as a repository secrets in Github.
+When "appcenter-configure-build-settings" is run in GitHub Action, the variables will be added automatically to the Appcenter Configuration.

 #### Mandatory environment variables